zhourunlong/EGPO_public/README.md

-# EGPO: Extragradient Policy Optimization
+# EGPO: Extragradient Preference Optimization
 EGPO is a training algorithm for Nash learning from human feedback (NLHF).